UKCloud/documentation/articles/openshift/oshift-ref-dns-zone-forwarding.md

 ---
-title: DNS zone forwarding in OpenShift clusters | UKCloud Ltd
+title: DNS zone forwarding in OpenShift clusters
 description: Provides information regarding DNS zone forwarding which can be configured in OpenShift clusters to enhance service discovery on deployments with private networks
 services: openshift
 author: Ben Bacon